The best retro diner in every state

 Oregon: Jim Dandy Drive-In Restaurant, Portland

 Established in 1937, Jim Dandy Drive-In is one of the oldest drive-ins in Oregon, growing from the days when carhops served customers through car windows following illegal drag races.
-Nowadays very much a law-abiding outlet, the diner boasts a cosy and colourful dining room, complete with leather booths and vintage advertising.
-Diners love the juicy burgers and huge, real ice cream milkshakes in flavours such as lavender.
+Nowadays very much a law-abiding outlet, the diner boasts a cozy and colorful dining room, complete with leather booths and vintage advertising.
+Diners love the juicy burgers and huge, real ice cream milkshakes in flavors such as lavender.

 Rhode Island: Jigger’s Diner, East Greenwich